nswdpc/silverstripe-nsw-customerpaymentsplatform-fakegateway/docs/en/001_index.md

 ## Configuration

+> Set USE_FAKE_GATEWAY=1 in your .env file to enable he fake gateway.
+If this is not set, the gateway will return a 410 for all requests.

-You are required to add the following configuration values to your local project configuration:
+You are required to add configuration values to your local project configuration, replacing <your host> with your relevant development hostname.

+All requests to /fakecpp/v1/* will be routed to the FakeGatewayController.

 ```yaml
 ---